180107100/sys-programming/README.md

 * Variant: [1](../variants/variant01.md)
 * Solution: [./top](./top)
 ***
 !!Code takes a long time to run.
-Please,can you wait a little bit, i'll be really thankful.
-I don't know why, maybe it's just my computer!!
+Please,can you wait a little bit.Thank you !!
 ***
 ## Sort function
 ***